Corporate Governance

 Evaluation of effectiveness of Board of Directors

-The Secretariat of the Board of Directors regularly conducts paper-based surveys on the effectiveness of the Board of Directors and reports the results at meetings of the Board of Directors.
+The Secretariat of the Board of Directors periodically conducts interviews on the effectiveness of the Board of Directors, which are reported to the Board of Directors and improvements are made as necessary.

 Evaluation Process

-1. Implementing the Questionnaire Once a year, we implement a written questionnaire targeting all the directors.
+1. Implementing the Interviews Once a year, we implement interviews of all the directors.

-2. Analyzing and Evaluating Results The Secretariat of the Board of Directors analyzes the results obtained from the questionnaire and reports the results to the board.
+2. Analyzing and Evaluating Results The Secretariat of the Board of Directors analyzes the interview findings and reports the results to the board.

 3. Addressing Issues Based on discussions at the Board of Directors, we identify issues and take improvement measures.